App-vNext/Polly/README.md

 # Instructions for Contributing

-Please be sure to branch from the head of the latest vX.Y.Z dev branch (rather than master) when developing contributions.

 For GitHub workflow, check out our [Wiki](https://github.com/App-vNext/Polly/wiki/Git-Workflow).
 We are following the excellent GitHub Flow process, and would like to make sure you have all of the information needed to be a world-class contributor!

 Since Polly is part of the .NET Foundation, we ask our contributors to abide by their [Code of Conduct](https://www.dotnetfoundation.org/code-of-conduct).
 To contribute (beyond trivial typo corrections), review and sign the [.NET Foundation Contributor License Agreement](https://cla.dotnetfoundation.org/).
 This ensures the community is free to use your contributions.
 The registration process can be completed entirely online.